 (c) Transactions with key management personnel and related parties

-No key management personnel or related party has entered into any contracts with the company during the year.
+Other than detailed below, no key management personnel or related party has entered into any contracts with the company.
 No Director fees have been paid as the positions are held on a voluntary basis.